raspberrypilearning/save-the-shark/en/step_3.md

 --- /task ---

-Run your game, and you should see the plastic waste falling from random positions and at random speeds from the top of the screen.
-The problem is that the waste accumulates at the bottom of the screen, and stays there.
+Run your game, and you should see the plastic waste falling from random positions and at random speeds from the top of the Stage.
+The problem is that the waste accumulates at the bottom of the Stage, and stays there.

 --- task ---

-Add blocks to detect when the plastic sprite hits the bottom of the screen, and then deletes itself:
+Add blocks to detect when the **Plastic** sprite hits the bottom of the screen, and then deletes itself:

 ![plastic sprite](images/plastic-sprite.png)